jeflem/ananke/doc/src/container-admins.md

 ```
 python3 -c "import tensorflow as tf; print(tf.config.list_physical_devices())"
 ```
-This should show all availble CPUs and GPUs.
+This should show all available CPUs and GPUs.

 ### JupyterLab kernel install

-Tensorflow installation above requires the environment variable `LD_LIBRARY_PATH` to be set properly.
-This is done via a the script `env_vars.sh`, which is run whenever the conda environment `python3` is activated.
+The tensorflow installation above requires the environment variable `LD_LIBRARY_PATH` to be set properly.
+This is done via the script `env_vars.sh`, which is run whenever the conda environment `python3` is activated.
 But: choosing a kernel in JupyterLab does not call `conda activate`.
 Thus, `LD_LIBRARY_PATH` won't be set properly in JupyterLab and Tensorflow won't work.
 There are (at least) two ways out:
 * Either run the script in every Jupyter notebook, which uses Tensorflow (via `os.system('/opt/conda/envs/python3/etc/conda/activate.d/env_vars.sh')`), for instance,
 * or use the [`nb_conda_kernels`](https://github.com/Anaconda-Platform/nb_conda_kernels) Jupyter extension to run `conda activate` at kernel selection in JupyterLab.

 Here describe the second approach.

-To set this up in the container's root shell run
+To set this up in the container's root shell, run
 ```
 conda activate jhub